RobViren/kokovoicelab/README.md

 # KokoVoiceLab

 An application for experimenting with Kokoro voice models, allowing voice interpolation and managing voices in a database for later use.
+The application uses sqlite queries to select two different groups of voices from the available kokoro voice dataset.
+It then uses the differences of those groups to create interpolation between **and** beyond them.
+The usage example shows grouping of quality American and British voices.
+When the code is run it produces audio from extreme American (-2) to extreme British (2) which goes beyond the accent trait of the available models.

+This setup allows for the synthetic generation of voices that are not present in the original dataset.
+You can then insert those voices into the database and mix them to make even more diverse and unique voices.

 ## Installation
 I highly encourage the use of uv for dependency management.